ANCIR/grano-client/README.rst

 grano client
 ============

-This library provides a Python client for the [grano API](http://grano.pudo.org/rest_api.html). ``grano`` is a web-based framework for the storage, analysis and presentation of social network information.
+This library provides a Python client for the `grano API <http://grano.pudo.org/rest_api.html>`_. ``grano`` is a web-based framework for the storage, analysis and presentation of social network information.
 The tool provides building blocks for custom, data-driven investigative solutions.

 Usage